Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

 #### Utility Storage Nodes (Ceph)

-1. Reboot each of the storage nodes \(one at a time\).
+1. Reboot each of the storage nodes (one at a time).

     1. Establish a console session to each storage node.

         Use the [Establish a Serial Connection to NCNs](../conman/Establish_a_Serial_Connection_to_NCNs.md) procedure referenced in step 4.

+    2. If booting from disk is desired then [set the boot order](../../background/ncn_boot_workflow.md#set-boot-order).

-    2. Reboot the selected node.
+    3. Reboot the selected node.

         ```bash
          ncn-s# shutdown -r now